How to Go About Becoming a Dental Hygienist in Alabama

-Preparation for becoming a dental hygienist should begin in high school.
-Students interested in the profession should focus on the sciences in high school and take courses like biology and chemistry.
-Informal prerequisites for becoming a dental hygienist include good manual dexterity and communication skills.
+Preparation for a dental hygienist career can begin in high school.
+Students interested in this profession should take courses in areas like biology and chemistry.
+They might also want to develop the skills essential for success in this field; dental hygienists will need good manual dexterity as well as interpersonal and communication skills.

-The Commission on Dental Accreditation has approved training programs that award associate's degrees, certificates, bachelor's and master's degrees.
-An associate's degree and professional certification are the minimum requirements for becoming a dental hygienist.
+Postsecondary education is also required.
+The American Dental Association's (ADA) Commission on Dental Accreditation has approved training programs that award certificates, as well as associate's, bachelor's and master's degrees.
+An associate's degree and professional licensure are the minimum requirements for becoming a dental hygienist.
 Bachelor's or master's degrees are needed for research and teaching.
-A dental hygienist working in public or school environments will require a bachelor's degree.
+A dental hygienist working in public or school environments will need to earn a bachelor's degree.

-Admission requirements to a dental hygienist associate's degree program are an Alabama high school diploma, GED or Alabama occupational diploma.
-Coursework includes microbiology, physiology, periodontology, nutrition and radiography for dental x-rays.
+Admission requirements to a dental hygienist associate's degree program include a high school diploma, GED or Alabama occupational diploma.
+Once admitted, students complete lecture courses and clinical experiences to learn about such topics as microbiology, physiology, periodontology, nutrition and radiography for dental x-rays.
 Students also study dental materials, dental hygiene nutrition, pharmacology, oral pathology and dental anatomy.

 Related to How to Go About Becoming a Dental Hygienist in Alabama